Floater (band): Samples

-Samples are used extensively in Floater's live performances and earlier albums.
-Samples from the early albums were primarily from movies.
-While samples are present on later albums they are not as common.
-Those that were included, occurred infrequently and were created by the band and local actors.
+Samples are used extensively in Floater's live performances and earlier albums, either from movies or created by the band and local actors.
 Their albums Sink and Glyph included samples from movies such as Apocalypse Now, THX 1138, One Flew Over the Cuckoo's Nest, The Shining, The Last Temptation of Christ, Nice Dreams, various episodes of The Twilight Zone and old radio programs.